grey-fish/grey-fish.github.io/Natas/Level8.md

 ## Solution

 Lets look at the code.
-We are asked to input a value, which when encoded would be equal to `"3d3d516343746d4d6d6c315669563362"`.
+We're asked to input a value, which when encoded would be equal to `"3d3d516343746d4d6d6c315669563362"`.<br/>
 Fortunately, we can read the function used to perform encoding.
 Our task is to analyze it and reverse-engineer it.
-The function

 ```php
 function encodeSecret($secret) {
     return bin2hex(strrev(base64_encode($secret)));
 }
 ```
-Above function does the following secret -> `base64_encode` -> `strrev` -> `bin2hex` -> Encoded secret
+Above function does the following<br/>
+    secret -> `base64_encode` -> `strrev` -> `bin2hex` -> Encoded secret

 Now to get our secret we need to follow above steps in reverse order.
+Which basically means<br/>
-Which basically means Encoded secret -> `hex2bin` -> `strrev` -> `base64_decode` -> secret
+    Encoded secret -> `hex2bin` -> `strrev` -> `base64_decode` -> secret

- To see different stages, i go step by step here:
+ Below i have done exactly that, To see different stages, i go step by step :
  ```php
  $encodedSecret = "3d3d516343746d4d6d6c315669563362";